sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 * first_name
 * last_name

 You can also include custom fields with additional identifying information for each contact in the CSV.
 For example, you can specify “country,” “city,” and “age” as the custom fields.
+The data in the custom fields are critical for both segmentation and content personalization.

 The first row of your CSV must be a header row containing labels identifying each column.
 We have provided [an example CSV file]({{root_url}}/assets/example.csv) for you to look at.
 Headers must only use letters, numbers, and underscores.
 If you add custom field data to your CSV, you can save some time when uploading by naming the columns the same as the custom fields you have previously defined.